 In order to expedite the working of the committee the members of the committee meetregularly as and when it is required.
-During the year 2015-16 9 (Nine) meetings of thecommittee were held.
-Dates of the Meetings are:
+During the year 2018-19 4(Four) meeting of thecommittee was held.
+Date of the Meeting:

 d.)
 Details of Complaints:

 No. of Complaints received and solved during the year-Q1- Nil Q2- Nil Q3- NilQ4- Nil

 No pending complaints were there as on March 31 2019.

 e.)
 Company Secretary of the Company acts as the Secretary of the Committee.